Monitored fermions with conserved $\mathrm{U}(1)$ charge: Introduction

 If the hopping amplitudes of the Hamiltonian obey a certain reality condition, then the replica symmetry is enhanced, and a different NL$\sigma$M applies.
 A gauge transformation shows that the reality condition is obeyed for any 1D nearest-neighbor chain with time-independent hoppings, or for any bipartite model with real hoppings.
 This includes the models of Refs.~\cite{poboiko2023theory,poboiko2024measurement, chahine2023entanglement}.
 We give a more heuristic discussion of this case which suggests that the appropriate NL$\sigma$M is that on the manifold $\mathrm{SU}(2N)/\mathrm{Sp}(2N)$ with ${N\to 1}$.
 (The corresponding ${N\to 0}$ theory is also discussed in Ref.~\cite{jian2022criticality}.)
 It is worth noting that this does not qualitatively alter the physical conclusions of Ref.~\onlinecite{poboiko2023theory}, since the $\mathrm{SU}(2N)/\mathrm{Sp}(2N)$ NL$\sigma$M and the $\mathrm{SU}(N)$ NL$\sigma$M have similar properties when $N\to 1$.

 Contrary to the Majorana case, the SU($N$) NL$\sigma$M flows under RG to strong coupling, regardless of the monitoring rate.
 Therefore the NL$\sigma$M features no critical phase and, therefore, no phase transition.
-[Similarly for the ${\rm SU}(2N)/{\rm SO}(2N)$ NL$\sigma$M.] Consistently, we predict that the bipartite entanglement entropy satisfies an area-law for all monitoring rates (in one dimension).
+[The same conclusions holds when one consider the group ${\rm SU}(2N)/{\rm SO}(2N)$ instead of SU($N$) for the NL$\sigma$M.] Consistently, we predict that the bipartite entanglement entropy satisfies an area-law for all monitoring rates (in one dimension).

 Nonetheless, the correlation length is exponentially large at small monitoring rate \cite{poboiko2023theory} or for a model with a large number of flavors.
 When the system size is much smaller than the correlation length, the scaling of entanglement is nontrivial: following Ref.~\cite{fava2023nonlinear} we show how scaling forms for the bipartite entropy and for the purity can be obtained using ``RG-improved'' semiclassical computations of the path integral.
 In this regime we highlight that there can be a nontrivial effect of charge diffusion on the entanglement.